Erneuerbare Energien aus Wasserkraft | © DB AG / Faruk Hosseini

 Use of alternative drives: Alternative drives are low-emission alternatives to pure diesel drives.
 For example, we are currently testing an innovative hydrogen system consisting of a refueling station, train and maintenance infrastructure in partnership with Siemens Mobility.
 We're also testing battery trains and developing the associated infrastructure.
 Battery trains essentially have a rechargeable battery on board.
 On non-electrified lines, the train draws its energy from the charged battery, keeping it climate-friendly even when there is no overhead line.

-Start of the heat transition
+Implementing the heat transition

 On the way to a climate-neutral Deutsche Bahn, we also want to stop using fossil fuels for heating.
 To this end, we are working on various concepts and measures.
-In concrete terms, this means that when oil-fired heating systems reach the end of their life cycle, we do not replace them on a 1:1 basis, but replace them with climate-neutral alternatives.
+In concrete terms, this means that when oil-fired heating systems reach the end of their life cycle, we do not replace them on a 1:1 basis, but replace them with climate-friendly alternatives.

 In addition, we are conducting site analyses and developing concrete phase-out plans and an implementation path until 2040.
 Alternatives to fossil plants include heat pumps and geothermal energy.